• Skip to main content

 The AP intake is well received on the market, and highly used on the market.
 The AP intake is known to be a lot louder than BMS, if sound matters to you.

-Horsepower Gains: approx. 8whp, can’t find any dyno’s to confirm
+Horsepower Gains: approx. 8whpcan’t find any dyno’s to confirm

 Price per HP: $37.50/hp